+Kindall is the Transition Coordinator at DRC.
+Kindall works with our Community Transition Service program, which helps consumers in nursing homes gather natural and physical support and helps them move into new permanent independent housing within the community.
+Kindall is our Team Lead that provides outreach support within the community and she also works with our Fast Track program.
+Kindall implements new lesson plans in High Schools and Colleges within the Will and Grundy service areas.
 Kindall studied Criminal Justice at Chicago State University and Joliet Junior College.
-As an Independent Living Advocate, Kindall brings 17 years of experience to empower people with disabilities to realize that no dream is too big or too small to achieve.
-Kindall works with our Fast Track and Joliet Junior College Transitions to Life program.
-When Kindall is not working, she enjoys relaxing and catching up with family and friends.
+Kindall brings 17 years of experience to empower people with disabilities to realize that no dream is too big or too small to achieve.
+When Kindall is not working she enjoys relaxing and catching up with family and friends.

 My name is Kevin Huckfeldt.
 I am a full-time Independent Living Advocate and Fast Track Coordinator at Disability Resource Center.
 I am excited to work with students in the Fast Track program and work in a team-supportive environment.